johnnovak/johnnovak.site/blog/content/posts/cross-platform-gui-trainwreck-2016-edition/index.md

 (At least, that was my simplistic understanding of the whole IMGUI concept, which is not quite true, but I'll just leave the above description here unaltered, as by judging by some of the threads on the topic, most people seem to misinterpret the concept of IMGUI in a very similar way like I did when I was just getting acquainted with it.
-So if you fully agree with the above two paragraphs, you're wrong! :) What I described above is *one particular way* to implement an IMGUI that is very well suited to applications that need to redraw the screen at a constant frame rate anyway, generally using accelerated graphics (read, games).
+So if you fully agree with the above two paragraphs, you're wrong! :smile: What I described above is *one particular way* to implement an IMGUI that is very well suited to applications that need to redraw the screen at a constant frame rate anyway, generally using accelerated graphics (read, games).
 But the actual definition of IMGUI is much